nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide
 ### Everyone needs a friend!
 How about one that would help you take down all your important tasks?
-Yuki is a bot that would make it more exciting to track your task!
-To start using her, simply download the Yuki.jar file in release v0.2 and place her in your favourite folder!
-Hope you become close to her soon!
+Yuki is a desktop app for managing tasks via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

+## Quick Start
+1. Ensure you have java `11` or above installed in your computer.
+2. Download the latest `Yuki.jar` from [here](https://github.com/samlsm/ip/releases).
+3. Copy the file to the folder you want to use as the home folder for your taskManager.
+4. Double-click the file to start the app.
+5. Type commands in the command box at the bottom of the page and Enter to execute.
+For new users, typing `help` would give you the list of available commands.

 ## Features
     - Add tasks